Creative Products Reading Logo

 Her passion began at home while homeschooling her three children who struggled with reading and spelling.
 One of her children was identified as dyslexic and placed in a school environment where he was bullied—an experience that sparked her commitment to mastering phonetic instruction.

 By introducing phonograms gradually and intentionally, the program allows even hesitant or reluctant readers to experience meaningful early success.
-Many students are able to read their very first story after mastering just three letter sounds
+Many students are able to read their very first story after mastering just three letter sounds.

 This method has delivered measurable results in hundreds of classrooms and homes, empowering students across the nation to become confident, capable readers—often far faster than anyone expected